 Wedding aisle markers are little details that can pack quite the punch if you do them right.
 While using pint-sized floral arrangements is the norm, we suggest getting a bit more creative with yours.
 Giant balloons decorations are a budget-friendly way to transform your aisle from bland to beautiful.

 Your food stations or buffet tables could probably use a bit of prettying up.
 Sure, your cake and insta-worthy mains look stunning, but a few extra decorative flourishes go a long way.
 We love how this dessert table is dressed up with balloon decorations packed with florals and greenery – super cute.

 Don’t want to stick to traditional flower centerpieces?
 That’s totally fine!
 Add a few balloons to yours to make ‘em pop.
 Or, forego the flowers altogether for something truly unique.
 Bonus: swapping out blooms for balloons will save you a ton of money, so you can put more money into your dress or cake.

 As wedding signage

 Your wedding signage doesn’t have to be bland or boring.
 Use balloon lettering - or have text printed on giant balloons - to point your guests in the right direction.
-From trendy welcome signs like the this one to glossy table numbers, you can do a lot with them.
+From trendy welcome signs to shiny dessert table letters, you can do a lot with them.